DanielJunghans/danieljunghans.github.io/_posts/2023-11-4-LiquidityTrends.md

 </p>

 <p align="justify">
 In my prior article, the Net Interest Margin was found to have a significant negative effect on the level of liquidity for Michigan banks.
 This is likely due to an increase in opportunity cost for banks.
 When the yield on illiquid assets increases, the opportunity cost of holding lower yielding liquid assets grows.
-Average net interest margin has increased by 46 basis points, 47 basis points, and 45 basis points for small, medium, and large Michigan banks, respectively.
+Average net interest margin has increased by 46, 47, and 45 basis points for small, medium, and large Michigan banks, respectively.
 The average net interest margin for Michigan banks has been positively impacted by the growth of loans and loan income.
 </p>

 <p align="justify">
 Another key finding from my prior article was that the level of deposits have a significant positive effect on the level of liquid assets held by Michigan banks.
 It is likely that liquid assets increase as the level of deposit liabilities increase in order to mitigate risk from the increase in cash demanded from depositors.
-Average total deposits over total assets has declined by 158 basis points, 222 basis points, and 270 basis points for banks with total assets less than $300 million, $300 million to $1 billion, and over $1 billion, respectively.
+Average total deposits over total assets has declined by 158, 222, and 270 basis points for banks with total assets less than $300 million, $300 million to $1 billion, and over $1 billion, respectively.
 The decline in average total deposits relative to total assets has been impacted by an increase in wholesale funding.
 </p>

 <p align="justify">